A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Introduction

-An interest in achieving elevated operating pressures exists in engineering applications involving chemical combustion of fuels (e.g., gas turbines, liquid propellant rockets).
+A need to achieve elevated operating pressures exists in engineering applications involving chemical combustion of fuels (e.g., gas turbines, liquid propellant rockets).
 Optimization of combustion efficiency and energy conversion per unit mass of fuel points to the design of high-pressure combustion chambers.
-Some examples include diesel or gas turbine engines, which operate in the range of 25 to 40 bar, or rocket engines, whose operating pressures range from 70 to 200 bar.
+Examples include diesel or gas turbine engines, which operate in the range of 25 to 40 bar, or rocket engines, whose operating pressures range from 70 to 200 bar.
 Moreover, the mixing process of the fuel with the surrounding oxidizer, as well as its vaporization in the case of liquid fuels, also dictates the overall performance of the combustion process.

-Understanding the physics behind the mixing process of a liquid fuel (i.e., atomization and vaporization) is crucial to design properly the combustion chamber size, the injectors' shape and distribution, etc. Many experimental and numerical studies addressing this issue have been performed at subcritical pressures.
-In this thermodynamic state, liquid and gas are easily identified and both fluids can be approximated as incompressible fluids (except in transonic or supersonic regimes).
-However, well-known fuels such as diesel fuel, Jet-A or RP-1 are based on hydrocarbon mixtures whose critical pressures are in the 20-bar range.
+Understanding the physics behind the mixing process of a liquid fuel (i.e., atomization and vaporization) is crucial to design the combustion chamber size and the injectors' shape and distribution properly.
+Many experimental and numerical studies addressing this issue have been performed at subcritical pressures.
+In this thermodynamic state, liquid and gas are easily identified, and both fluids can be approximated as incompressible fluids (except in transonic or supersonic regimes).
+However, well-known fuels such as diesel fuel, Jet-A, or RP-1 are based on hydrocarbon mixtures whose critical pressures are in the 20-bar range.
 Thus, actual operating conditions occur at near-critical or supercritical pressures for the liquid fuel.